TomSssM/scripts/README.md

 ---

-Calculate checksums of files inside the directory `.`:
+Calculate checksums of files inside the directory `.` and save them into Checksums Database `integrity.sha1`:

 ```shell
 find . -type f -exec shasum -a 1 {} \; >> ../integrity.sha1 && echo $?